Symphony No. 9 (Bruckner): First and second parts

 The first movement in D minor (alla breve) is a freely designed sonata movement with three thematic groups.
 At the beginning, the strings in the tremolo intone the root note D, which is solidified in the third bar by the woodwinds.
 A first thematic nucleus sounds in the horns as a "(fundamental) tone repetition in the triple-dotted rhythm, from which the interval of the third, then the fifth dissolves, fits into the underlying metric order structure by caesurating strokes of the timpani and trumpets.
 A symphony can hardly begin more primitive, elemental, archetypal."
 The typical phenomenon of sound splitting for Bruckner occurs in bar 19: the root note D is dissociated into its neighboring notes E♭ and D♭.
 A bold E♭ major upswing of the horns announces something auspicious.
 As a result, an extended development phase prepares the entry of the main theme.
 Bruckner's music is specific, and this underlies his principle of development and the exploration of sound.
 Bruckner's path to this theme creation is getting longer; it takes more and more time for the main idea to break out.

 The powerful main theme in the first movement impresses as the D minor sound space is first confirmed by the rhythmically striking octave transposition of the notes D and A, with a sudden deviation of the sound to C♭ major, reinterpreted as a dominant to E minor.
 The theme follows a multiple cadence over C major and G minor to A major, and finally to D major, seeming to enter its decay phase, yet simultaneously transitioning to the lyrically cantabile side theme – the so-called singing period.
 This interval of falling in succession, which also plays a role in the unfinished fourth movement, forms an integral part of the lead motif of the singing period.
 Subsequently, Bruckner composes a pristine transitional phase, which is closely repeated between the second and third theme groups.

 The second theme group shifts the music to A major and begins quietly.
 This section is played more slowly than the first and the violins carry the initial theme:

 The third theme group returns to D minor and prominently features the horns.

-This third theme group, with its five-four motif, has a strong affinity with the theme of Te Deum recurring in the finale.
 At the end of the transition, there is a pause on the note F, implemented seamlessly.
 In terms of form, Bruckner extends his symphonic path by merging the development and the subsequent reprise, instead of separating them.